Easy Homemade Garlic Bread in Minutes

 The challenging part was figuring how much to use of each ingredient to make the perfect garlic bread.
 This step involved a lot of experimentation and eating garlic bread on a daily basis.

-I like my garlic bread cheesy, so I decided to incorporate this ingredient into my own garlic bread recipe as well.
+I like my garlic bread cheesy, so I decided to incorporate this ingredient into my own recipe as well.
 You can add more or less cheese to taste or completely leave it out for a more 'traditional' garlic bread.

 Prep Time: 7 minutes